 - NoSQL: a generic term for various non-relational databases and repositories, does not denote any particular technology or product.
 Conventional relational databases are well suited for fairly fast and homogeneous queries, and on complex and flexible queries typical of big data, the load exceeds reasonable limits and the use of the DBMS becomes ineffective.

-- Hadoop is a freely distributed set of utilities, libraries and a framework for developing and executing distributed programs running on clusters with hundreds and thousands of nodes.
+- Hadoop is a freely distributed set of utilities, libraries, and a framework for developing and executing distributed programs running on clusters with hundreds and thousands of nodes.
 Considered as one of the underlying technologies of big data.

 - R is a programming language for statistical data processing and working with graphics.
 It is widely used for data analysis and has actually become the standard for statistical programs.

 - Hardware solutions.
 Corporations Teradata, EMC, and others offer hardware-software complexes designed for processing big data.
 These complexes are supplied as ready-to-install telecommunication cabinets containing a cluster of servers and control software for mass-parallel processing.
-To that solutions also sometimes carry hardware for in-memory analytical processing, in particular, Hana hardware and software systems from SAP and Oracle's Exalytics complex, despite the fact that this processing is not initially mass-parallel, and the amount of RAM in one node is limited by several terabytes.13
+To that solutions also sometimes carry hardware for in-memory analytical processing, in particular, Hana hardware and software systems from SAP and Oracle's Exalytics complex, despite the fact that this processing is not initially mass-parallel, and the amount of RAM in one node is limited by several terabytes.

 Big data analytics techniques

-Some from these techniques are provided below.
+Some of these techniques are provided below.

 - Data Mining class methods: a set of methods for detecting in data previously unknown, non-trivial, practically useful knowledge necessary for decision-making.
-Such methods, in particular, include association rule learning, classification (categorization of new data points and assign them to proper groups), cluster analysis, regression analysis, etc.
+Such methods, in particular, include association rule learning, classification (categorization of new data points and assigning them to proper groups), cluster analysis, regression analysis, etc.

 - Crowdsourcing: the classification and enrichment of data by the forces of a wide, indefinite circle of people performing this work without entering into an employment relationship